patrick-crawford/WEB422-Backup/notes/web-api-v1.md

 // Delete item
 app.delete("/api/items/:id", (req, res) => {
-  // MUST return HTTP 204
   res.status(200).json({ "message": `deleted user with identifier: ${req.params.id}` });

-  // In a real app, do not send body data, instead just send...
-  //res.status(204).end();
 });

 // Resource not found (this should be at the end)